 Pro tip: freeze them individually (not touching) on a baking sheet.
 After an hour or two, they should be frozen enough that you can pop them into a Ziploc freezer bag all together without them sticking together later when you want to grab one!
 Genius!

-When it comes to low carb banana muffins, you have some serious options.
+When it comes to keto banana muffins, you have some serious options.
 Check out these ideas to get your creativity flowing!